-Please click here to read the court-approved informational flyer on this issue.
-The flyer provides:
+Please click here to read the court-approved informational flier on this issue.
+The flier provides:

 - A summary of who is affected by the settlement;

-- The settlement program’s website () where class members can (a) file claims for compensation and (b) find important documents (e.g., the and complete that explains class members’ rights, options, and deadlines to act) and other information (e.g., answers to ); and
+- The settlement program’s website (www.CornSeedSettlement.com) where class members can (a) file claims for compensation and (b) find important documents (e.g., the Settlement Agreement and complete long-form legal notice that explains class members’ rights, options, and deadlines to act) and other information (e.g., answers to Frequently Asked Questions); and

 - The settlement program’s toll-free call center line (1-833-567-CORN or 1-833-567-2676).

-IL Corn has no additional information beyond what is available at the settlement website and in the attached flyer.
+IL Corn has no additional information beyond what is available at the settlement website and in the attached flier.

 We’re working every angle to make corn farming more profitable for Illinois farm families.Learn More